rchaput/acronymsdown/README.md

     + Following occurrences are simply replaced by *short name*.
     + All occurrences are also linked to the acronym's definition in the List of Acronyms.
+- Extensive configuration
+    + Most of this package's mechanisms can be configured: how to handle duplicate keys, whether to raise an error, print a warning or ignore an non-existing key, how to sort, ...
+    + Sane defaults are included, such that this package can be used out-of-the-box.

 ## Installation